klaee37/training/README.md

 ```
 make syn
 ```
 You should get a message "Synthesis Done".
-If there is any inferred latch, an error message "CDFG2G-622 Inferred latch" is showns and informs the inferred latch signal.
+If there is any inferred latch, an error message "Inferred latch" is showns and informs the inferred latch signal.
 - Run simulation with the gate netlist file spi_netlist.v.
 ```
 make sim_syn